Field Mag may receive a minor kickback from purchases made via affiliate links.

 Year Released: 1984

-The TTL flash control is imperative for exposing images underwater, and the camera is able to survive up to a depth of 50m.
-If shooting in the ocean be sure to properly clean and lubricate the seals and O-rings with every use.
+The TTL flash control is imperative for exposing images underwater, and the camera is able to survive up to a depth of 50 meters.
+If shooting in the ocean be sure to properly clean and lubricate the seals and O-rings before and after every use.

 Skill Level: Professional